russellromney/dash-auth-flow/README.md

 This uses `flask-login` on the backend, taking some inspiration from the very useful [dash-flask-login](https://github.com/RafaelMiquelino/dash-flask-login).
 Data is held in `users.db`.

+### The `.env` File

+The provided `.env.example` is just an example.
+Copy that file to a `.env` file and fill in the details.
+It's set up this way so you don't accidentally expose your credentials in git.
+The app won't run correctly if `.env` doesn't have the required values filled out.

+### Run Locally

 ```shell
 # with plain virtualenv
 python -m venv venv